 Use freshly picked leaves to make quick pesto sauce to top your pasta.
 Basil is indispensable for soups, salads, salsas, and even desserts.

-How to Grow: Growing basil in pots is easy, you can even plant it in a small container like other herbs, place it in a warm and sunny space.
+How to Grow: Growing basil in pots is easy, and you can even plant it in a small container like other herbs.
+Here are 11 Pro Tips to Grow Bigger Basil Leaves

 5. Allium Porrum

 Also known as wild leeks, this Italian vegetable pairs well with bell peppers, garlic, eggs, and even fish.
 You can try them solo as a sautéed starter dish or toss them blanched in a wholesome vegetable soup.

 How to Grow: To grow, choose a pot that is 8-10 inches deep and place it in a spot that receives at least 6 hours of direct sun.
 See more of it here!